 Workers identify jokes, humour and irony as important factors that contribute positively to the work environment and that lighten the heavy housekeeping work.
 But when immigrants do not understand the joke — because of language or informal social code barriers — the feeling of being excluded from the social environment is reinforced – Science Nordic

 Your first step should be to identify the hotels in the area you are living, and contact them directly.
 Some hotels will employ hospitality staff directly, but many will outsource to employment agencies or dedicated hospitality companies.
 Some of the bigger hotel chains such as Nordic Choice advertise vacancies directly.

 It should be noted that the number of applicants for such jobs is always high, and you will have zero chance of securing an interview unless you are already living in Norway.
 Because of EEA regulations, applicants from other European countries will be given priority due to the barrier-free regulations for employment.

 Citizens of non-EEA countries will already need to have the right to work in Norway to stand a chance of employment.

 To kick-start your search, here are the four biggest hotel chains in Norway:

 Please do not contact me directly as I cannot help you find work in a hotel beyond what is already on this page.
+I am a writer and have no connections with hotel recruiters!
 Good luck with your search.